-- Coarse V Fib is when a majority of the waveforms measure 3 mm or greater
+- Coarse Ventricular Fibrillation (coarse V Fib) is when a majority of the waveforms measure 3 mm or greater

-- Fine V Fib is when a majority of the waveforms measure less than 3 mm
+- Fine V Fib (fine vfib) is when a majority of the waveforms measure less than 3 mm

 - This is absolutely a life-threatening dysrhythmia which requires, immediate, effective, and aggressive care.